TwoBitMachines/FlareEngineDocs/docs/html/_sources/systems/quest.rst.txt

 Quest
 =====

 This component exists in the scene.
 It has two jobs.
 It will activate a quest if the user accepts the quest.
 In this case, place it on an npc or an object that can trigger the accept method.
 And, it will check for progression of the quest, in which case place it on an item that needs to be collected or an enemy that needs to be destroyed.
 These objects will need to trigger the progression method.

+If the quest component has a 2D collider set to "Is Trigger" and the player has the PickUpItems component, the quest item can be automatically accepted by the player.

 .. list-table::
    :widths: 25 100